Why your mouth matters

 Your bleeding gums mean trouble in your body

-I strongly believe bleeding gums are a sign something is wrong in our body.
+I firmly believe bleeding gums are a sign something is wrong in our body.

-If you have a little bit of bleeding when you are brushing it is not usually a sign of a more serious problem, it is just your gums way saying, help… pay attention you need to brush me more.
+If you have a little bit of bleeding when you are brushing it is not usually a sign of a more severe problem, it is just your gums way saying, help pay attention you need to brush me more.

-Some people take bleeding as a sign to not touch that area, which actually makes it worse.
+Some people take bleeding as a sign not to touch that area, which makes it worse.
 If you stay away from brushing the gums too long, that bleeding increases in time and it can lead to periodontal disease.
-If you have gums that bleed or are inflamed chronically it is a sign your body is out of balance.
+If you have gums that bleed or are inflamed chronically, it’s a sign your body is out of balance.

-If left untreated the bone will be eaten away and you will eventually lose teeth.
-From what I have seen in my thirty years as a dental hygienist.
-Periodontal disease is a symptom of a much greater imbalance in the body.
+If left untreated, the bone will be eaten away, and you will eventually lose teeth from what I have seen in my thirty years as a dental hygienist.
+Periodontal disease is a symptom of a much higher imbalance in the body.

 Every time you swallow thousands of bacteria are sent to your gut.
 The correlation between periodontal disease and heart disease, Alzheimer’s, diabetes, and other metabolic disease is still not fully understood.

-This is why I recommend you be your own health care advocate see your dentist know what your gum health is.
-If you have had a deep scaling of seen a periodontist and you Gum measurements have not decreases or you have bleeding gums, follow up with your Physician.
+This is why I recommend you be your health care advocate see your dentist know what your gum health is.
+If you have had a deep scaling of seen a periodontist and you Gum measurements have not decreased, or you have bleeding gums, follow up with your Physician.

 Maybe the life you save will be your own!

-For more information on the link between food and your teeth.
+For more information, between food and your teeth read: